 4. Bailando (2013) by Enrique Iglesias, Gente de Zona ft.
 Descemer Bueno

 This song is definitely one of my favorites!
 Both Enrique Iglesias and Gente de Zona are amazing artists, and their duet is just amazing!
 Of course, Descemer Bueno adds lots of Latin spice to it, too!
 They sing about how in love they are with the idea of dancing and spending time with a woman.

 This song has the best rhythm and melody.
 It’s not too tropical like some other Latin songs, but it isn’t too slow either.
 It’s a song that you can enjoy in the car, in restaurants, while spending time with your friends, when getting ready for a party, and at the party itself!
 It was one of the most famous Spanish songs in 2013 and 2014 and loved by people of all ages.
-Listen to the song on YouTube.
+Listen to the song:

 5. Vivir mi vida (2013) by Marc Anthony